dltj/akubra-dell-dx/README.md

 (optional, used only by HintedBlobStores or subclasses, including the FedoraBlobStores)

 These give you the ability to set metadata that will be added to every object that you store through the plugin.
 The key will be header.name-of-dx-header and the value simply the value you want for the header.
-[If you want multiple headers with the same name you can pass a value that separates them with the | character; the \ character functions as an escape - whatever character follows it appears in the value (so using it allows | or \ itself to be incorporated into a value).
-Note that because of the way that properties files themselves use \ as a quote character you'll have to double it up to get the desired effect].
-Examples follow.
+If you want multiple headers with the same name you can pass a value that separates them with the | character;
+the \ character functions as an escape - whatever character follows it appears in the value (so using it allows | or \ itself to be incorporated into a value).
+Note that because of the way that properties files themselves use \ as a quote character you'll have to double it up to get the desired effect.

+Examples:

  * Let's say you want to set a Lifepoint header on every object indicating that there should be three copies in your DX Storage.
 You could do that by setting:
 `header.Lifepoint = [] reps=3`
 which would send the following header with each object: